Tips on how to preserve the looks of your furniture

-Furniture in daily use is exposed to various strains caused by external factors, for example body oils, perspiration, general wear and tear and color transfer from jeans.
+In daily use, furniture is exposed to various strains caused by external factors such as body oils, perspiration, general wear and tear and colour transfer from clothing.

 Stressless Leather Cleaner